A try for dark energy in quantum field theory: The vacuum energy of neutrino field: Introduction

-and UV divergences are systematically eliminated through $\mathcal{T}_\mathrm{F} \to \mathcal{T}_\mathrm{P}$ without counterterms.
-Loop corrections in this method are constructed from local finite quantities that maintain scale decoupling, while ensuring UV-safe loop contributions through locality-based analytic continuation.
-To power-law divergences of loops, this method provides an interpretation to the hierarchy problem of Higgs mass within SM \cite{Jia:2023dub}, and a try for its application to Einstein gravity (graviton loops) was investigated in Ref. \cite{Jia:2024lyy}.
-Here another power-law divergence, the vacuum energy, is of our concern.
-The cosmological constant (dark energy) problem is an open fundamental challenge in physics today \cite{Weinberg:1988cp,SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Peebles:2002gy,Copeland:2006wr}.
-In exploring the nature of dark energy, an unavoidable question is the contribution of the vacuum energy density $\rho_\mathrm{vac}$ that corresponds to a cosmological constant ($\Lambda = 8 \pi G \rho_\mathrm{vac}$).
-Since the form of the vacuum energy of a field ($\varpropto \int \!\! \frac{d^3k}{(2\pi)^3} \sqrt{k^2+m^2}$) is similar to the integral of a loop, we will try it in the UV-free scheme in the following.
+This method reproduces the renormalization results for logarithmic divergences.
+For power-law divergences, this method interprets the Higgs mass hierarchy problem within SM \cite{Jia:2023dub}, and an application to Einstein gravity was investigated in Ref. \cite{Jia:2024lyy}.
+Here we focus on the UV-divergent vacuum energy.
+In exploring the nature of dark energy, a central and unavoidable question is the vacuum energy density $\rho_\mathrm{vac}$ that corresponds to a cosmological constant ($\Lambda = 8 \pi G \rho_\mathrm{vac}$).
+For the cosmological constant problem, a viable path must first identify vacuum energy's physical contribution, presently obscured by UV divergences.
+The introduction of new physics, whether as particles or fields, becomes justifiable only after the clarification reveals an insufficiency.
+Since the form of the vacuum energy ($\varpropto \! \int \!\! \frac{d^3k}{(2\pi)^3} \sqrt{k^2\!+\!m^2}$) resembles a loop integral, the UV-free scheme will be employed as a uniform treatment.